 - Dairy Products – 8% triggered

-Beverages & Foods that Trigger Rosacea
+Beverages & Foods that are Rosacea Triggers

 You may have noticed that many of the above common triggers are foods or beverages, and the first step for most people to avoid flareups is developing a rosacea diet.
 Every person’s triggers are different, but some of the foods that most often lead to triggers include: